 - Closely associated with permanent surface water.

-- In Yellowstone, observed only in the Falls River drainage in the Bechler region and there miles south of the south entrance along the snake river.
+- In Yellowstone area, observed only in the Falls River drainage in the Bechler region and three miles south of the south entrance along the Snake River.

 - Generally active during the day.